msmhrtf/personalization2020/README.md

 2)	Select HRTF dataset with https://github.com/msmhrtf/sel.
 3)	Run transformToTextWithDelaunay.m after entering HRTF dataset ID (CIPIC ID) and anthopometric dimensions (Head width X1 and Head depth X3).
 Need to change some directory paths.
 4)	Output: personalised dataset in SOFA format and txt format.
 The txt files are formatted to be used in https://github.com/msmhrtf/binsdn.

+If you use our personalization procedure in your project do not forget to cite this article:
+* M. Geronazzo, J. Y. Tissieres, and S. Serafin, “A Minimal Personalization of Dynamic Binaural Synthesis with Mixed Structural Modeling and Scattering Delay Networks,” in Proc.
+IEEE Int.
+Conf. on Acoust.
+Speech Signal Process.
+(ICASSP 2020), Barcelona, Spain, May 2020, pp. 411–415, doi: ICASSP40776.2020.9053873.